MicrosoftDocs/defender-docs/defender-for-iot/get-started.md

 1. In the **How you'll sign in** page, type a username and password and select **Next**.

-1. In the **Confirmation details** page, note your order number and username, and then select **Start using Microsoft Defender for IoT - OT Site License (1000 max devices per site) Trial** button to continue.
+1. In the **Confirmation details** page, note your order number and username, and select **Start using Microsoft Defender for IoT - OT Site License (1000 max devices per site) Trial** to continue.

 Once you have a trial license, [set up a new site](set-up-sites.md) so that Microsoft Defender for IoT can begin sending data to the Defender portal.